The Crucial Role of Healthcare Data Security: Challanges, Solutions

 6. Cloud and IoT Vulnerabilities

-The use of the Internet of Things (IoT) and migrating to the cloud is a common effort among healthcare organizations because of how it speeds up operations.
-But since the technologies are still on the rise, the solutions often lack built-in security protection to keep the data safe.
+Internet of Things (IoT) and migrating to the cloud are common efforts among healthcare organizations because of how it speeds up operations.
+However, since the technologies are still on the rise, the solutions often lack built-in healthcare data security protection to keep the data safe.

 How to Ensure Data Security in Healthcare Systems

-Here are the measures your healthcare organization can take to enhance data security.
+Here are the measures your healthcare organization can take to enhance healthcare data security.

 Regulation Compliance